 - Can you meet the physical, emotional, and financial needs of a child by way of adoption?

 A home study is not meant to find perfect parents, but rather match the right parents with the right child.
+Still, they are something you should prepare for.

 2. How To Best Prepare For The Home Study